dlotterman/metal_code_snippets/documentation_stage/networking/operators_tldr_metal_layer3_layer2.md

 ### 10.0.0.0/8 route statement and overlap with Customer Layer-2

-Often, when a customer wants to bring their own subnet to Equinix Metal inside of a Layer-2 VLAN, that subnet may itself be a `10.0.0.0/8` subnet, which my overlap or conflict with the `10.x.x.x/25` network assigned by Equinix Metal, which can lead to a bit of a routing table mess without any planning.
+Often, when a customer wants to bring their own subnet to Equinix Metal inside of a [Layer-2 VLAN](https://deploy.equinix.com/developers/docs/metal/layer2-networking/vlans/), that subnet may itself be a `10.0.0.0/8` subnet, which my overlap or conflict with the `10.x.x.x/25` network assigned by Equinix Metal, which can lead to a bit of a routing table mess without any planning.

-When a customer wants to bring a `10.0.0.0/8` subnet to Metal Layer-2, here are some ways of thinking of the overlap problem:
+When a customer wants to bring a `10.0.0.0/8` or large `10.x.x.x` subnet to Metal Layer-2, here are some ways of thinking of the overlap problem:

-- If a customer does not inteded to use the Private / Backend network at all, the route statement can simply be removed from the instance all together
+- If a customer does not inteded to use the [Private](https://deploy.equinix.com/developers/docs/metal/networking/ip-addresses/#private-ipv4-management-subnets) / [Backend](https://deploy.equinix.com/developers/docs/metal/networking/backend-transfer/) network at all, the route statement can simply be removed from the instance all together

-- If a customer does want to use Private / Backend transfer and wants to co-locate the networks on the Metal host:
+- If a customer does want to use [Private](https://deploy.equinix.com/developers/docs/metal/networking/ip-addresses/#private-ipv4-management-subnets) / [Backend transfer](https://deploy.equinix.com/developers/docs/metal/networking/backend-transfer/) and wants to co-locate the networks on a Metal host:
-	- Customer wants to bring `10.30.200.0/24` and use it inside Metal VLAN 2228, which does not conflict with any Metal Layer-3 IP space directly, but does conflict with the `10.0.0.0/8` route statement:
+	- Customer wants to bring `10.30.200.0/24` and use it inside Metal VLAN `2228`, which does not conflict with any Metal Layer-3 IP space directly, but does conflict with the `10.0.0.0/8` route statement:
 		- The customer could assign a route statement specific to that network for that interface on the server, which should be done by default, so that any traffic that hits `10.30.200.0/24` should be sent out the `bond0@VLAN2228` interface, instead of the `bond0` interface, which will still be the default

 - Customer wants to bring a network of `10.51.43.0/24` which conflicts directly with a Metal assigned block of `10.51.43.128/25`